unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 ## Next Work

-The remaining usability work is no longer “own Python” or “add guided configuration.”
-Those pieces exist.
-The next layer is optional discovery of unknown hosts and executables, broader product-specific schema coverage, safer stack membership editing, deterministic corrective suggestions, the agent-neutral operational skill, and an optional loopback WebUI that consumes the same control library instead of creating another executor.
+The remaining usability work is no longer the vague task of “own Python” or “add guided configuration.”
+Those pieces now exist.
+What remains is more specific: optional discovery of unknown hosts and executables, broader product-specific schema coverage, safer stack membership editing, deterministic corrective suggestions, an agent-neutral operational skill, and an optional loopback WebUI that consumes the same control library instead of inventing another executor.

 I also want the release gates to remain boring and explicit.
 Final-artifact checks, a clean rollback, protocol acceptance, and an approved prerelease are more valuable than adding another clever compatibility path.
 The lesson from the scripts was not that shell is bad.
 It was that once several hosts, runtimes, users, dependencies, and recovery paths are involved, the operator needs a durable explanation of what the system intends to do before it does it.